OUR Mycelial

 How is an NGO like a mushroom?

-Beneath the forest floor, a tangle of fungal threads connects trees and plants into a vast super-organism that knows how to share resources and information for the resilience of the whole.
-It is as ancient as the forest itself, and the trees of the future depend on it.
+Beneath the forest floor, a web of fungal threads connects trees into a vast super-organism that knows how to share resources and information for the resilience of the whole.

 From aspiration to action